suffolklibraries/lgc/content/collections/events/your-walking-companion.md

     content:
       -
         type: text
-        text: 'Connect with your creative side through nature with a ''Walking Companion''. ' -
+        text: "Connect with your creative side through nature with a 'Walking Companion'. " -
     type: paragraph
     content:
       -
         type: text
-        text: 'Explore Brandon Country Park with environmental artist, Genevieve Rudd and producer, David Johnson''s FREE audio trail, guiding you on a series of inspiring activities. '
+        text: "Explore Brandon Country Park with environmental artist, Genevieve Rudd and producer, David Johnson's FREE audio trail, guiding you on a series of inspiring activities. "
   -
     type: paragraph
     content: